Getting an entire choir to warm up together is not always easy.

 - Avoid dehydrating substances: antihistamines, alcohol, and caffeine.

 - Eat foods that focus on the dietary pyramid: high on fibrous fruits, whole grains, and vegetables; low on “bad” carbohydrates and “bad” fat.
+Much more in this article on a singer’s diet.

 - Take a good multi-vitamin supplement.